ErikOSorensen/inverse_riaa/README.md

 ![Measurements with Analog Discovery 2](./graphics/deviations.png)

-Note that the measurements were taken with an Analog Discovery 2, which only has a 14 bit ADC, so there is a lot of noise and quantization error at the lower frequencies.
+Note that the measurements (in the MM path) were taken with an Analog Discovery 2, which only has a 14 bit ADC, so there is a lot of noise and quantization error at the lower frequencies.